mubix/osx-wificleaner/README.md

 Cleans out "open" wireless connections from OSX machines

 Inspired by: https://isc.sans.edu/forums/diary/Investigating+OffPremise+Wireless+Behaviour+or+I+Know+What+You+Connected+To/22089/
+For a Windows / Powershell script you can find `Get-OpenWifiNetworks.ps1` here: https://github.com/secopsconsult/powershell

 If you don't use `sudo` the script will still work, it will simply display the following popup for every single network it needs to remove: